 Janelle Amos, Marketing Manager

-Meet regularly to talk about the future.
+A top employee retention strategy is to meet regularly to talk about the future and how to prioritize skills and goals.
 Candid conversations go a long way.
 If there is a meaningful conversation taking place, then both employers and top performers will be on the same page in terms of desires and expectations.
 Then, employers just need to deliver on what top-performing employees want in work.
 If that opportunity exists (or can be created) at your company, then employees remain engaged and find enjoyment in the challenges that come their way.